wp-plugins/robo-gallery/readme.txt

 Every gallery image have additional fields where you can define custom link, title, description.
 All this options you can find in gallery images manager, inside general gallery settings

+= How to change spacing between thumbnails? =

+In gallery settings you can define horizontal and vertical paddings between gallery thumbnails

 = Is it possible to have different settings for hover and static interface elements? =

 Yes, you can have different styles of the borders and shadows for static and hovered gallery thumbnails.

-= How to change spacing between thumbnails? =

-In gallery settings you can define horizontal and vertical paddings between gallery thumbnails

 = How to change font size of the gallery image caption? =

 In gallery settings you can enable custom caption settings where you can customize font size and see results in live preview

-= Is it possible to turn off border of the gallery thumbnails? =

-Yes, in gallery options you can turn on/off border option

 = How to customize gallery layouts for different screen resolutions? =